Caldwell Executive Airport

 Most U.S. airports use the same three-letter location identifier for the FAA and IATA, but Caldwell Executive Airport is assigned EUL by the FAA and has no IATA code.

 Facilities and aircraft

 Caldwell Executive Airport covers 154 acre and has one asphalt runway (12/30), 5,500 x 100 ft (1,676 x 30 m).

-In the year ending June 21, 2007 the airport had 147,325 aircraft operations, average 403 per day: 98% general aviation, 1% air taxi and <1% military.
-533 aircraft are based at this airport: 92% single-engine, 3% multi-engine, 3% ultralight, 2% helicopter and <1% jet.
+In the year ending March 30, 2024 the airport had 147,325 aircraft operations, average 403 per day: 99% general aviation, 1% air taxi and <1% military.
+533 aircraft were then based at this airport: 473 single-engine, 25 multi-engine, 1 ultralight, 2 glider, 26 helicopter and 6 jet.
 Although the airport does not serve commercial airline passengers, its runway is Idaho's busiest site for takeoffs and landings.

 Airlines and destinations

 There are no commercial airlines at this time.

 Accidents and incidents

 On June 27, 2019, at 6:45am, a Stinson plane, returning from a practice flight, lost engine power, and crashed into the south fence while attempting to land.
-The pilot was Uninjured.
+The pilot was uninjured.

 On August 26, 2022, around 4pm, a single engine aircraft crashed after losing power on take-off while attempting to circle back to the airport.